sleepymalc/VSCode-LaTeX-Inkscape/README.md

 #### HyperSnips

-If you look around in the VSCode extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
+If you look around in the VS Code extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
 But I'm not sure why this is the case, I can't figure out how to set it up properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 Please first download [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

 https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/830e4f87b3f59f82719d298af80f43367128865e/VSCode-setting/Snippets/latex.hsnips#L1-L1002

-To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
+To modify this file, you can either go to this file in your finder or use VS Code built-in command function.
 For command function,

-1. Press `shift+cmd+space` to type in some command to VSCode.
+1. Press `shift+cmd+space` to type in some command to VS Code.
 2. Type `>HyperSnips: Open Snippet File`
 3. Choose `latex.hsnips`

 For a further and detailed explanation for snippets, please go to check out the original blog post!

 ### Sympy and Mathematica